RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 **Can I develop HIP code on an Nvidia CUDA platform?**

 Yes.
 HIP's CUDA path only exposes the APIs and functionality that work on both NVCC and HCC back-ends.
-"Extra" APIs, parameters, and features which exist in CUDA but not in HCC will typically result in compile- or runtime errors.
-Developers need to use the HIP API for most accelerator code, and bracket any CUDA-specific code with preprocessor conditionals.
-Developers concerned about portability should of course run on both platforms, and should expect to tune for performance.
-In some cases CUDA has a richer set of modes for some APIs, and some C++ capabilities such as virtual functions - see the HIP @API documentation for more details.
+"Extra" APIs, parameters, and features which exist in CUDA but not in HCC will typically result in compile-time or run-time errors.
+Developers need to use the HIP API for most accelerator code and bracket any CUDA-specific code with preprocessor conditionals.
+Developers concerned about portability should, of course, run on both platforms, and should expect to tune for performance.
+In some cases, CUDA has a richer set of modes for some APIs, and some C++ capabilities such as virtual functions - see the HIP @API documentation for more details.

 **Can I develop HIP code on an AMD HCC platform?**